pratsosa/SCREAM/README.md

 ## Current Limitations and Planned Extensions

 SCREAM is under active development.
 The following extensions are planned:

-- **Cross-validation inference over the full dataset.** The current pipeline evaluates on a fixed held-out test set.
-A k-fold cross-validation scheme is planned to allow membership probabilities to be computed for every star in the catalog, not just those in the test partition.

-- **Full covariance matrix error inputs.** The current error marginalization uses only the diagonal proper-motion uncertainties ($\sigma_{\mu_{1}}$, $\sigma_{\mu_{2}}$).
-Future versions will incorporate the full Gaia astrometric covariance matrix as input to the loss, enabling per-star correlated perturbations.

-- **Additional photometric error features.** Systematic and statistical uncertainties on the DECaLS photometric features (rmag0, g₀−r₀, r₀−z₀) are not yet propagated through the MC loss.
-The `error_features` field in the stream YAML is designed as the extension point for this.

-- **DESI radial velocity cross-match.** Cross-matching SCREAM predictions against DESI spectroscopic radial velocity data is planned as a downstream validation step and has been deferred pending a separate cross-matching pipeline update.

 - **Additional streams.** The configuration system (stream YAML + `StreamConfig` dataclass) is designed to support new streams by adding a single YAML file, with no changes to the Python codebase.